orbusNinus/lactis/README.md

 This mod was developed using XPMSSE and the 3BA body.
 It was tested by a BHUNP user who confirmed that this works, too.

+The left/right armor use the **body slots 58/59**.

+### v0.4 - v1.1
-The nipple squirt effect is implemented as two armors for the left and the right breast).
+The nipple squirt effect is implemented as two armors for the left and the right breast.
 The armor nif contains particle systems which are attached to the **bones named "L Breast03" and "R Breast03"**.
-I'm not quite sure where these bones come from (I assume XPMSSE) but they need to be present in the skeleton for the effect to be working correctly.
+I'm not quite sure where these bones come from (I assume XPMSSE) but **they need to be present** in the skeleton for the effect to be working correctly.

-The left/right armor use the **body slots 58/59**.
+### v2.0
+The nipple squirt effect is now implemented as one single armor which contains the two armatures for the left and right nipple squirt effect.
+This results in faster equipping times and much simpler code.

 ## Known issues
 + Particles look weird from some angles.